evsnts/tennis_elo/README.md

 ## Tennis_Elo
-Project created for a coding test.
+Project inspired from a coding test.
 The project that aims to discover the predictive power of an Elo model in tennis ATP matches and compare it with bookkeepers' odds.

 ## Description